Our software and electronics designs touch millions of people every day. ITDev

 Who we are and what we do

-We are market agnostic, with clients in oil & gas, telecoms, broadcast, industrial, medical, aerospace and consumer.
-You will find a family atmosphere, where everyone supports each other and we have a recognition scheme for encouraging this.
-We have adopted and refined Agile methodologies for running our projects and all internships will experience working on an Agile project(s).
+We are market agnostic, with clients in telecoms, broadcast, industrial, medical, aerospace and consumer.
+You will find a family atmosphere, where everyone supports each other, and we have an employee recognition scheme for encouraging this.
+All scholars and interns will experience working on Agile projects using the latest methods.

-ITDev has been developing high quality bespoke software for more than 18 years.
-Our software engineers have a wealth of experience in a wide range of commercial and open source technologies, including C, C++, Python, PHP and Java.
+Our software engineers have a wealth of experience in a wide range of commercial and open-source technologies, programming mostly in C, C++ and Python.

 What you could be doing during your work placement

 The work placement is in software engineering.
 It is most likely that you will start by adding new features to our web-based client portal.
 This will be followed with opportunities to work on low-level embedded code, application software and user-interfaces, for both internal and client projects.

 Previous placements have involved work on a variety of projects including:

 - Transport stream playout and capture on a Zynq development board, including Linux kernel bring-up;

 - Location tracking demo using an Imagination Technologies CI-40 development board and Raspberry Pi;